asbru-cm/asbru-cm/doc/Manual/Preferences/TermLookAndFeel.md

 + __Cursor shape__ : Cursor shape to use in the terminal.
 + __Scrollback lines__ : How many lines of history to store to scroll back.
 + __Transparency__ : Set background transparency for the terminal.
+    - You must enable transparency first to activate the transparency feature.
 + __Colors__ : Set your predefined colors to override the basic 16 terminal colors.
     - Top row are the normal text colors.
     - Bottom row are the bold text colors.